otiskujawa/xornet_client_epic_fork/docs/get-client.md

 `npm run build` compile only vue (for web version)

-If you encounter a problem with the installation, ask dev or create an issue
+### If you will encounter a problem with the installation, ask dev or create an issue